mercedes-benz/ardep/samples/uds_legacy/README.rst

 UDS Sample
 ##########

-This sample can be used to test the uds implementation.
+This sample can be used to test the uds implementation draft.
+The UDS implementation does not support all the services yet, but it is a good starting point.
+The mainly supported use case is the firmware update.

 Test with virtual CAN on posix
 ==============================